Moving to the UAE With Children: Rules and Regulations You Should Know 2021

 Schools in the UAE are governed by a UAE-wide authority – the Ministry of Education – and regulators based in, and responsible for schools in, each emirate.
 Although there is officially a standard set of rules and regulations covering the registration process for the UAE, there are variations between emirates and we would always recommend that you confirm information with the relevant Admissions staff at the schools you contact.

 Children are legally required to be in school in the UAE during the academic year in which they turn 6 (5+ years on entry).
-In reality, international curriculum schools accept children from the age of 3 years and 8 months, and the case of the UK curriculum in Dubai, from the age of 3 years.
+In reality, international curriculum schools currently accept children from the age of 3 years and 8 months, and the case of the UK curriculum in Dubai, from the age of 3 years for Foundation Stage 1.

 There is only one official start date at the beginning of the academic year – there is no phased entry for younger children as is common in England.
 Therefore, school starts in September for most international curricula or April (for Indian, Pakistani or Japanese schools).
 If you are relocating to the UAE during term-time, registration is usually possible throughout the first and second terms and early in the third term, but this is subject to curriculum and the location from which you are moving.